Over 170,000 people in the UK suffer from deafness, tinnitus and other ear conditions as a result of exposure to noise within the workplace.

 HOW CAN WE HELP?

-We can work with you and your organisation to identify what assessment or survey is needed to locate any noise hotspots.
+We can work with you and your organisation to identify what workplace noise assessment or survey is needed to locate any noise hotspots.
 Our consultants can assess occupational noise exposure levels and identify where and when employees are exposed to excessive noise levels.
 We can provide noise mapping services locating areas where noise control may be required.
 Euro Environmental staff shall be happy to provide advice on suitable PPE and methods of protecting your employees from excessive noise exposure.

-INTERESTED IN OCCUPATIONAL NOISE EXPOSURE TESTING?
+INTERESTED IN AN OCCUPATIONAL NOISE RISK ASSESSMENT?

 If you need any further assistance or would like to know more please get in touch and we will get back to you as soon as we can.